 Once P2P lenders knocked the door down as an alternative to banks, other online lending platforms such as MoneyLion, started to proliferate, using big data and different underwriting algorithms to better service loan customers.

 One major plus with P2P and online lenders is that your credit score typically won’t be negatively impacted if you’re simply shopping around and want to see what loan terms you can get.
 You’ll usually complete a pre-application that involves a “soft” inquiry on your credit report that doesn’t impact your credit score.
-But keep in mind that once you formally apply for a loan, lenders will likely require a “hard” inquiry, which may impact your credit score if you have too many hard inquiries over short period of time.
+But keep in mind that once you formally apply for a loan, lenders will likely require a “hard” inquiry, which may impact your credit score if you have too many hard inquiries over a short period of time.

 Reducing credit card debt (also known as debt consolidation is far and away the top reason that people seek deals with P2P lenders.
 At the most popular sites, credit card payoffs make up 60 to 80 percent of all loans.
 Borrowers try to get loans that are significantly less than their credit card interest rates, saving them money over the course of the loan.